Data Governance

 Marketing Specialist @Gigantics

-With the acceleration of distributed environments, data governance is emerging as the structural layer that enables risk management, regulatory compliance, and sustained trust.
+Data governance has become a strategic function in modern enterprises.
+In regulated and data-driven environments, it goes beyond preserving integrity: it ensures that information remains accurate, protected, and aligned with compliance frameworks.
+With the acceleration of distributed and multi-cloud environments, governance emerges as the structural layer that enables risk management, regulatory compliance, and sustained trust.

 What Is Data Governance?